[Moderate revision–posted 1/16/20 (replaces 3/6/18 edition)]

 5. Guidelines for President's/Chancellor's Travel

 b.
-The duties required by the position of the President or Chancellor may allow for variances over the State or GSA per diem rates due to location availability and meeting purposes.
+The duties required by the position of the President or Chancellor may allow for variances over the State or GSA per diem hotel and meal rates due to location availability and meeting purposes.
 A chief administrative officer of a state agency is entitled to reimbursement for the actual expense of meals and lodging incurred while performing the duties of the individual's office or employment per Texas Government Code § 660.
 203(a).
 If the expenses are incurred within the contiguous United States, the reimbursement is limited to twice the amount that could be reimbursed for regular state employee travel if utilizing appropriated funds per Textravel.

 c.
 The use of a transportation service other than the local taxi or ride-share service will be permitted if documentation is provided.
 Documentation should be accompanied by an explanation of why transportation other than the local taxi or ride-share service was used.
 For example, there may be a significant need of an executive car service when multiple back-to-back meetings are scheduled at various locations.

-d.
+e.
 All travel activities for the President or Chancellor will be audited on an annual basis.

 04 Audit Services